Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Abstract

 \section{Abstract}

 Random Forests (RF) are at the cutting edge of supervised machine learning in terms of prediction performance, especially in genomics.
-Iterative Random Forests (iRF) use a tree ensemble from iteratively modified RF to obtain predictive and stable non-linear high-order Boolean interactions of features.
-They have shown great promise for high-order biological interaction discovery that is central to advancing functional genomics and precision medicine.
-However, theoretical studies into how tree-based methods discover high-order feature interactions are missing.
-In this paper, to enable such theoretical studies, we first introduce a novel discontinuous nonlinear regression model, called Locally Spiky Sparse (LSS) model, which is inspired by the thresholding behavior in many biological processes.
-Specifically, LSS model assumes that the regression function is a linear combination of piece-wise constant Boolean interaction terms.
-We define a quantity called depth-weighted prevalence (DWP) for a set of signed features $S^\pm$ and a given RF tree ensemble.
-We prove that, with high probability under the LSS model, DWP of $S^\pm$ attains a universal upper bound that does not involve any model coefficients, if and only if $S^\pm$ corresponds to a union of Boolean interactions in the LSS model.
-As a consequence, we show that RF yields consistent interaction discovery under the LSS model.
-Simulation results show that DWP can recover the interactions under the LSS model even when some assumptions such as the uniformity assumption are violated.
+Iterative Random Forests (iRF) use a tree ensemble from iteratively modified RF to obtain predictive and stable non-linear or Boolean interactions of features.
+They have shown great promise for Boolean biological interaction discovery that is central to advancing functional genomics and precision medicine.
+However, theoretical studies into how tree-based methods discover Boolean feature interactions are missing.
+Inspired by the thresholding behavior in many biological processes, we first introduce a novel discontinuous nonlinear regression model, called the \emph{Locally Spiky Sparse (LSS)} model.
+Specifically, the LSS model assumes that the regression function is a linear combination of piecewise constant Boolean interaction terms.
+Given an RF tree ensemble, we define a quantity called \emph{Depth-Weighted Prevalence (DWP)} for a set of signed features $S^\pm$.
+Intuitively speaking, DWP($S^\pm$) measures how frequently features in $S^\pm$ appear together in an RF tree ensemble.
+We prove that, with high probability, DWP($S^\pm$) attains a universal upper bound that does not involve any model coefficients, if and only if $S^\pm$ corresponds to a union of Boolean interactions under the LSS model.
+Consequentially, we show that a theoretically tractable version of the iRF procedure, called LSSFind, yields consistent interaction discovery under the LSS model as the sample size goes to infinity.
+Finally, simulation results show that LSSFind recovers the interactions under the LSS model even when some assumptions are violated.